-- Our Progress 8 score is -1.29 and the highest of all special schools within a 25 mile radius of Abbey School
+- Our Progress 8 score is -1.29 and the highest of all special schools within a 25 mile radius of comparable special schools to Abbey School.

-- 100% of pupils either remain in education at Abbey for Post 16 or move to college
+- 100% of pupils either remain in education at Abbey for Post 16 (WAVEE), move to college or begin an apprenticeship.

 Further breakdown of these results is completed termly using the school’s own system and Caspa, which compares the progress pupils make at Abbey with the progress pupils make in other special school settings.

-Attainment range at the end of 2017 : P4-GCSE Grade A
+Attainment range at the end of 2018 : P4-GCSE Grade C